Efficient Parameter Optimisation for Quantum Kernel Alignment: A Sub-sampling Approach in Variational Training: Results from Numerical Simulations and Discussion

 For the empirical evaluation of our method, we use a synthetic dataset that is constructed in line with the principles set out by Havlíček et al. \cite{havlivcek2019supervised}, where the dataset is specifically designed to be fully separable through a second-order Pauli-Z evolution.
 The feature map transforms uniformly distributed vectors into quantum states, and labels are attributed based on the inner products of these quantum states.
 A separation gap of 0.2 is used to set the labeling threshold, ensuring a balanced yet challenging classification problem.
 The dataset comprises 96 training data points and 32 test data points, each represented by a 2-qubit quantum state.

-In Table \ref{SPSA-reordered-results}, we show the results obtained from statevector simulation using the SPSA optimiser with different ansatze, sub-samples sizes and the corresponding number of queries and relative speed-up compared to the full kernel evaluation.
+In Fig. \ref{fig:merged-results}, we show the results obtained from statevector simulation using the SPSA optimiser with different ansatze, sub-samples sizes and the corresponding number of queries and relative speed-up compared to the full kernel evaluation.
 In this case, we set the maximum number of training iterations to 200 and if the optimiser reaches this point then we pick the point with the lowest loss.
 If the point with the lowest loss occurs before the final point, we consider this to be the stopping point of the run.
+In practice, a different stopping criterion such as a loss threshold could be chosen to avoid running more iterations than necessary.
 All 3 optimisers tested performed comparably, for the full list of results, see the Tables in Appendix B.